lauritswl/Laurits_Vault/CogNotes/Organization/201 Perception and Action.md

 ## The brain areas of action processing
 Execution of actions require an intact functional loop: the **frontal cortex** , the **premotor and motor cortices** , the **basal ganglia** , and the **cerebellum**

+#### Distinctions:
+*Movement vs Action*
+**Movement**: Muscle activations, can be involuntary **Action**: Goal-directed, partially under voluntary control

+*Distal- vs Proximal goals*
+**Distal goals:**
+The changes in the environment we expect or desire, e.g. holding the glass in your hand **Proximal goals:**
+The steps required to fulfill the distal goals, e.g. specific muscles to be activated and movement paths to follow

 ### Action Specific Neurons
 Much like [[906 Encyclopedia#For making mouseover definitions#Feature Specific Neurons|Feature Specific Neuron]] follows the **principle of distributed coding** of features, *distributed coding* is also present in **various features of action**.
 It has been shown in *monkeys*, for example, that the **direction, expenditure of energy, and range of a movement** are *coded in a distributed manner*.
+As seen in [[#Monkeys eating cortex]] these neurons are not responsible for a single muscle, but rather a movement.

 **Overview of motor specific areas:**
 ![[Action Specific Cortexes.png]]
+**Dorsolateral prefrontal cortex (DLPFC)** is *responsible* for action goal representation and activation, implementation, and configuration of executive control.

 ### Monkeys eating cortex:
 ```ad-info